ronaldoussoren/pyobjc/docs/api/module-objc.rst

 .. function:: lookUpClass(classname)

    :param classname: the name of an Objective-C class
-   :type classname: string
+   :type classname: str
    :return: the named Objective-C class
+   :rtype: objc.objc_class
-   :raise: :exc:`objc.nosuchclass_error` when the class does not exist
+   :raises objc.nosuchclass_error: when the class does not exist

 .. function:: getClassList(ignore_invalid_identifiers=True)

-   :param bool ignore_invalid_identifiers: When true the result only contains
+   :param bool ignore_invalid_identifiers: If true the result only contains
                                            classes whose name is a valid Python identifier.
    :return: a list of a classes known to the Objective-C runtime
+   :rtype: list[objc.objc_class]

    .. versionchanged: 10.0